Professor-G/MicroLIA/docs/source/Examples.rst

 .. code-block:: python

-   model.plot_tsne(data_y=y_labels, norm=True, savefig=True)
+   model.plot_tsne(norm=True, savefig=True)

 .. figure:: _static/tSNE_Projection_1.png
     :align: center
 |
-In a similar note, we can plot the feature selection history as output by the BorutaShap optimizer, which by default will associate the feature names with the index at which they are present in the ``data_x`` array; unless the ``csv_file``  argument was input when creating the model, in which case the column names will be used to represent the features.
-To override this at any point, we can input a custom ``feat_names`` list containing the custom names, especially helpful for publication purposes where we may wish to properly format the feature names and/or include special characters.
-Since in this example we have loaded the csv file that was saved after the training set was created, we can leave ``feat_names`` as None to default them to the column names, or, better yet, we can set ``feat_names``='default', which is only applicable if the features in the input `data_x` array were calculated using program's `features <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/features/index.html>`_. module (thus not applicable if the features were computed manually or only a select quantity were computed).
+We can also plot the feature selection history as output by the feature selection optimizer, which by default will associate the feature names with the index at which they are present in the ``data_x`` array; unless the ``csv_file``  argument was input when creating the model, in which case the column names will be used to represent the features.
+To override this at any point, we can input a custom ``feat_names`` list containing the custom names, especially helpful for publication purposes in which we may wish to properly format the feature names and/or include special characters.

+Additionally, we can set ``feat_names``='default', which is only applicable if the features in the input `data_x` array were calculated using program's `features <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/features/index.html>`_. module (thus not applicable if using a custom data_x array).

 .. code-block:: python